Cassette deck: Maintenance

-Cassette equipment needs regular maintenance, as cassette tape is a magnetic medium which is in physical contact with the tape head and other metallic parts of the recorder/player mechanism.
-Without such maintenance, the high frequency response of the cassette equipment will suffer.
+Cassette equipment needs regular maintenance, as cassette tape is a magnetic medium that is in physical contact with the tape head and other metallic parts of the recorder/player mechanism.
+Without such maintenance, the high-frequency response of the cassette equipment will suffer.

 One problem occurs when iron oxide (or similar) particles from the tape itself become lodged in the playback head.
 As a result, the tape heads will require occasional cleaning to remove such particles.
 The metal capstan and the rubber pinch roller can become coated with these particles, leading them to pull the tape less precisely over the head; this in turn leads to misalignment of the tape over the head azimuth, producing noticeably unclear high tones, just as if the head itself were out of alignment.
 Isopropyl alcohol and denatured alcohol are both suitable head-cleaning fluids.

 The heads and other metallic components in the tape path (such as spindles and capstans) may become magnetized with use, and require demagnetizing (see Cassette demagnetizer).